donzelot/hn70ap/circuitboard/README.md

 Circuit board for hn70ap
 ========================

-This folder contains the KiCAD board used by the hn70ap project.
+This folder contains the schematic of the KiCAD board used by the hn70ap project.

 It is released under the CERN OHL.

-The project is completely standalone, it does not depend on ANY external schematic or PCB library.
+The project is completely standalone, it does not depend on ANY external schematic library.

 To open it you need kicad version 4.0.7.